TheWhyDev/Answers-every-Android-Dev-must-know-Intermediate-to-advance/README.md

 **Q : Can we define function inside a function in kotlin, if yes, how to call the inner function?**

-**A :**
+**A :**  Yes.

- Yes, Kotlin supports nested functions but the scope of those nested functions is confined to the parent functions
+Kotlin supports nested functions but the scope of those nested functions is confined to the parent functions

 "Kotlin allows you to nest functions, one within another.
 We can declare and use a function within another function.
   When you declare a function within another function, the nested functions, visibility will stay exclusively within the parent function and cannot be accessed from outside."